timblair/globot/README.md

 ## Running Globot

+Globot relies on [Redis](http://redis.io/) for persistent storage for plugins.
+The default configuration provided assumes Redis is running on `localhost` on the default port (`6379`), and uses database `0`.

 1. Create a user on your [Campfire](http://campfirenow.com/) site for the bot to run as, and generate an API authentication token (you'll find it on the "Edit my Campfire Account" screen in Campfire.)
 2. Get the source: `git clone git://github.com/timblair/globot.git`.
 3. Create a `globot.yml` file based on the provided `globot.yml.example`, entering the rooms you want the bot to join, and the appropriate account name and API key.
+4. Make sure Redis is running and appropriately configured in `globot.yml`.
-4. Run `bundle install` to make sure you've got the gems you need.
+5. Run `bundle install` to make sure you've got the gems you need.
-5. Run `bin/globot start` to run in the console, or use the `-d` flag to daemonise.
+6. Run `bundle exec bin/bot start` to run in the console.

 ## Creating Plugins